-Abby is an active leader in the community, serves as the Chair of the Board of Directors of the Heart of Illinois United Way, and is the past President of the Junior League of Peoria.
+Abby is an active leader in the community, she served as the past Chair of the Board of Directors of the Heart of Illinois United Way, and is the past President of the Junior League of Peoria.
 Abby was recently named a Woman of Influence by InterBusiness Issues Magazines, was honored by WEEK as one of Peoria’s 25 Women in Leadership, and is a past recipient of the “Forty Leaders Under 40” award given by Peoria Magazines.

 401 Main Street., Suite 1600